Camping, Cast Iron and Canola Oil

 Steak Tips – Cut your steak into bite sized pieces, add the Spice it Up Rub.
 I also like to add whole garlic cloves into the iron and quartered mushrooms.

-Fruit Pies – Take two pieces of Banana bread spread with margarine then add your favorite berries or pie filling in the middle put them in the pie iron and put them on the fire.
+Fruit Pies – Take two pieces of Lemon Raspberry Quick Bread and spread with margarine then add your favorite berries or pie filling in the middle put them in the pie iron and put them on the fire.

 We prefer to use pie irons that are cast iron.
 They offer nice even heating and stand up to years and years of use.
 The key to any cast iron cooking surface is to properly season it.
 Seasoning is a simple process that will eventually give the cast iron a non-stick finish, help prevent rust and makes it next to indestructible.